CQ DX for an SWL

 Working with beacons

-To help you in the field, some manufacturers or dealers of ham products sell a portable device monitoring these beacons in real-time, like the MFJ-890 DX Beacon Monitor.
+To help you in the field, some developers provide small applications checking beacons in real-time, while some manufacturers sell e.g. a portable device monitoring them like the MFJ-890 Beacon Monitor.
 But read well its specifications before buying.

-To read : Review of propagation prediction and beacon monitoring programs
+To read : Review of beacon monitoring programs

 Parallel to beacons, you can also listen to AM broadcasters.
 For long distance propagation they all use the F2-layer.
 In using a database of AM emitters (e.g. the Klingenfuss CD-ROM) and searching for the strongest of them in different DX countries you can also get a good status of propagation conditions.